 A couple of weeks ago, I explored the Court of Federal Claims case of SH Synergy, LLC v.
 United States.
-In that blog, linked below, I looked at the first question raised in the protest that centered on the question of whether a mentor with two approved mentor protégé joint ventures with two different protégés under the SBA’s Mentor-Protégé Program is restricted from placing competing offers for a solicitation.
+In that blog, linked below, I looked at the first question raised in the protest that centered on the question of whether a mentor with two approved mentor protégé joint ventures with two different protégés under the SBA’s Mentor-Protégé Program is restricted from placing competing offers for a solicitation, in this case GSA’s Polaris solicitation.
 The answer to that was yes, they are restricted pursuant to 13 C.F.R. § 125.9.
 Because this decision was chocked full of useful information, and as promised, I’m back to look at the second issue tackled in this mammoth COFC opinion: did the solicitation’s terms, which required mentor-protégé joint ventures, woman-owned small business joint ventures, and service-disabled veteran owned small business joint ventures to be evaluated in the same manner as offerors, generally, violate procurement regulations?
 As you will see, the answer to that question is also yes, and it appears that this decision has already had an impact on other procurements.Continue reading

 Those who work within the federal government contracting world are likely to have noticed that, lately, many large indefinite delivery, indefinite quantity (IDIQ) contracting vehicles are soliciting offers.
 However, with large contracting vehicles, which are often worth billions of dollars and promise many awards, there are often many protests.
 And Polaris, Transformation Twenty-One Total Technology Next Generation 2 (T4NG2), and Chief Information Officer – Solutions and Partners 4 (CIO-SP4), to name just a few of such solicitations, are no exception.
 Although many bid protests are filed with the Government Accountability Office (GAO), the Court of Federal Claims (COFC) also has jurisdiction over such matters, and COFC decisions are usually more indepth and the review of information from the agency more robust than at GAO..
 This post will discuss the first of three main issues SH Synergy, LLC v.
 United States, and, because there is so much useful information packed into the decision’s 75 pages, we’ll plan a separate post for other issues.Continue reading